-Features of the ME Basic Home Loan
+What are the features and benefits of the ME Basic Home Loan?

 - Maximum loan amount.
 This loan allows you to borrow up to 95% of the purchase price or ME's valuation of the property.
 However, your borrowing power is also based on your income, your existing financial commitments and your ability to make on-time repayments towards the amount you borrow.